Richeza of Lotharingia: Legacy

-The most important of Richeza's projects was the re-building of the Abbey of Brauweiler.
+The most important of Richeza's projects was the rebuilding of the Abbey of Brauweiler.
 Her parents had founded Brauweiler, but the original church was modestly furnished, which was incompatible with the dynasty's territorial objectives.
-After Otto's death, Richeza decided to make Brauweiler the center of Ezzonen memory.
+After Otto's death, Richeza decided to make Brauweiler the centre of Ezzonen memory.
 Since the original building didn't suit this purpose, Richeza built a new abbey, which remains in good condition.
-When the construction began a three-aisled pillared basilica was planned with projecting transept to the east apse across a crypt.
+When the construction began a three-aisled pillared basilica was planned with a projecting transept to the east apse across a crypt.
 The aisles were groined vaults with flat ceilings in the central nave.
 Inside, the nave had five Pfeilerjoche, each of which was half as large as the square crossing.
 Throughout the Abbey the cross-vaulted ceiling could be seen (for example in the aisles, pillars or the crypt), which can be found in many Ezzonen buildings.
 The crypt was consecrated on 11 December 1051.
 The rest of the construction was consecrated on 30 October 1063, seven months after Richeza's death.

 The building has distinct references to the Church of St. Maria im Kapitol in Cologne, founded by Richeza's sister Ida.
 Both crypts are laid out identically, the two bays in Brauweiler, however, were shorter.
 In the upper church, there are clear references.
 Brauweiler is seen as a copy of the Cologne Cathedral, probably thanks to the influence of Richeza's brother Hermann II, who in 1040 consecrated Stavelot Abbey.
 Richeza planned to make Brauweiler the Ezzonen family crypt, in 1051 interring the remains of her sister Adelaide, Abbess of Nivelles.
 In 1054 she transferred the remains of her father from Augsburg to be buried next to her sister.